Lelu, Federated States of Micronesia

 Lelu or Lelu Town is a municipality of the state of Kosrae, in the Federated States of Micronesia.

 The municipality of Lelu consists of Lelu Island (a small satellite island of Kosrae Island) and a big part of the northeastern portion of Kosrae Island.
 Its capital is Lelu Village, located on Lelu island.
 Another village in the municipality, on Kosrae Island, is Tofol, the capital of the state of Kosrae.
-Established as a Town since Jan.
-1989.
+Lelu was established as a town in January 1989.

 Education

 Kosrae State Department of Education operates public schools in the municipality: